Wilhelmina Fundin

 Wilhelmina ("Mina") Christina Fundin (12 July 1819 – 28 January 1911) was a Swedish operatic soprano who sang at the Royal Swedish Opera without interruption for 30 years.
 In the mid-1800s, she was considered to be one of the opera's most talented performers.

 Biography

 Born on 12 July 1819 in Stockholm, Wilhelmina Fundin was the daughter of the precentor of St Clara's Church, Carl Axel Fundin, and Christina Margaretha Wikström.
-Her mother managed a boarding home for the students of the Dramatens elevskola in 1837-47.
+Her mother managed a boarding home for the students of the Royal Dramatic Training Academy in 1837-47.

 Her friend and colleague Jenny Lind met when she was fourteen.
 She called her "Mina Fundin" and they were cared for by the theatre who had adopted them as contracted apprentices.